 Open surgery.
 A large cut or incision is made in the skin.
-Where the incision is placed depends on the size of the tumor and whether the cancer has spread.
+Where the incision is depends on the size of the tumor and whether the cancer has spread.
 For small tumors, the incision may be made in the back, just below the ribs.
 For larger cancers, the incision is made in the front of the belly.
 This is more common because it's easier to see the adrenal gland and the tissues around it.
 So the doctor can find and remove areas of cancer spread.
 It also allows the doctor to reach both adrenal glands through 1 incision.

 Laparoscopy.
 This type of surgery may be used if the tumor is small.
 It’s done through several small incisions with a thin, flexible tube called a laparoscope.
 The laparoscope has a light and camera.
 The scope is put into 1 incision so the doctor can see the area on a computer screen.
 Long, thin tools are then put into the other incisions to take out the tumor.

 Risks of adrenal cancer surgery